fusionjs/fusionjs.github.io/documentation/docs/getting-started/required-knowledge.md

 # Required knowledge

 Many Fusion.js applications will use React and Redux as well as abstractions built on top of these technologies.
-If you are not well-versed in React and/or Redux, below we have compiled a few tutorials and documentation pages that will help give you a good base for building a web application at Uber.
+If you are not well-versed in React and/or Redux, below we have compiled a few tutorials and documentation pages that will help give you a good base for building a modern web application.

 ### React